-This said, have you noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price?
-For example, soil erosion or waterways contamination from chemical crop fertilizers meant to enhance soil productivity.
+Without doubt, many scientific discoveries and improvements of our quality of life have shown the power of the human mind.
+Yet you may have also noticed that some betterments have come at a cost for the environment or society, and we are collectively paying that price, for example, soil erosion or waterway contamination from chemical crop fertilizers meant to enhance soil productivity.

-It seems that the human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.
+The human-centric paradigm that we collectively adopted and believe has begun to show some shortcomings, inviting us to revisit our place and role in the larger ecosystem.